 |

 Well, somebody has.
 There were two

 versions.
-I haven't a clue as to why they would make two versions and have the
+I haven't a clue as to why they would make two versions (1957 and

-same name, but the blued example is prettier I think.
+1961-BOTH) and have the same name, but the blued example is prettier I

+|